 - Simple backgrounds and neat, tidy rooms tend to look most professional in business meetings.

 - Places with minimal background noise work best, but if you’re in a noisy location, mute your mic when not talking, and you can use Meet’s live caption feature to display captions in real time.

 Headphones, mic, and camera

-- Consider wearing headphones or earbuds to create optimal audio and to reduce any potential echo on the call.
+- Consider wearing headphones or earbuds to create optimal audio and to reduce any potential echo in the meeting.

 - If you’re going to be typing while talking, consider getting an external mic, such as a headset mic or a podcasting USB mic.

 - Wired headsets and mics often produce better sound quality than wireless ones.